softwaredevelopment

 On the other hand, an outsourcing partner comes in with an objective eye.
 That means you can avoid the common software development pitfalls without having to wait for an organizational change.

-3. An Outsourcing Partner Gives You a Highly Skilled Team Without the Overheads During Downtime
+3. A Nearshore Team Gives You a Highly Skilled Team Without the Overheads During Downtime

 It’s the proverbial chicken and egg scenario.
 When projects are few and far between, keeping top talents bleeds out the budget.
 However, you need a highly skilled team to get more projects.